 Propose an Art Class

 Are you an artist or an arts teacher with a great idea for a class?
-Propose it to us.
-Download our class proposal guidelines, proposal form, and sample teacher contract here.
+Propose it right here!

 Shannon Abbey has been a professional illustrator and fine artist since 1991, training and teaching with some of the top illustrators in the Bay Area.
 She’s taught privately and at the Academy of Art University in San Francisco, the Palo Alto Cultural Center, California College of Arts and for the Hills Project, a non-profit based in San Francisco that brings fine art, dance and music classes to inner city elementary schools.
 Currently she is teaching painting at Sunrise, a local assisted living community and is the co-founder, with husband cartoonist Pete McDonnell, of McDAbbey Art Camps.
 “My experience has shown me that I can teach anyone to draw.
 It’s a craft like carpentry.
 There are techniques and tricks that the pros use that can improve your skill level dramatically and quickly.”

 Sara Bell Sara is a mother of two young children and is a lifelong artist.
 She has a degree in art from the Maryland Institute, College of Art.
 She hopes to pass this on to both her children and the world.
 Thus she loves teaching children of all ages how to create art out of simple materials and approachable methods.
 “I love creating a series of similar, changing images in any form of printmaking.
 My current method is to create a series of monotype silkscreen images which I then embellish with drawings.
 The technique creates wonderful layers that imply the levels beyond what we see in a given moment.
 This takes an image out of the simple depiction of a time, place or object and celebrates the mystery of capturing a piece of a continuing story”.